How to Book a Mover

 Michigan has the largest state park and state forest system in America with 78 state parks, 19 recreation areas and 6 state forests.
 A few of these state forests and state parks include Mackinaw State Forest, Holland State Park, Au Sable State Forest and Mackinac Island State Park.

-German, Polish, African American, Irish and English are the five dominant ancestries in the United States.
-Michigan is home to a large number of individuals who are white.
-Most of the Metro area and Michigan itself is inhabited by Americans of European descent such as French, German and British.
+Most of the metro area and Michigan itself is inhabited by Americans of European descent such as French, German and British.
 Michigan also has the highest number of individuals with Dutch heritage than in any other state.